franko/elementary-plotlib/sphinx-doc/manual/source/index.rst

-.. libelplot documentation master file, created by sphinx-quickstart on Sat Aug 10 18:10:17 2019.
+..
+Elementary Plot documentation master file, created by sphinx-quickstart on Sat Aug 10 18:10:17 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.